efemeryds/amnesic-probing-with-single-projection/README.md

 The *remove_attribute.py* file contains the code that allows to remove target information using INLP and MP for comparison.
 To obtain all combinations, inside the file the pipeline is run 6 times.
 This allows us to get the MP and INLP results for all three linguistic capabilities (pos, tag, and dep) and also for all two setups (ud data masked and ud data normal).
-Here we get the following information:
+By running this file you can collect the following data:

 - Accuracy before any change
 - Accuracy after removing target property with INLP and MP
 - Number of directions removed for INLP and MP